jasarevicarijan/quiz-app/README.md

-# Quiz App With JS & Reaact
+# Quiz App With JS & React

 This is a repository for a Quiz App using JS and React.